Neeshi14/Task1/README.md

    A Decision Tree is a supervised machine learning algorithm used for classification and regression tasks.
 It works like a flowchart, where each internal node represents a decision based on a feature, branches represent outcomes, and leaf nodes represent final predictions.

+# 6) Random Forest Tree:
+   Random Forest is an ensemble learning algorithm that builds multiple decision trees and combines their outputs to improve accuracy and reduce overfitting.
+It is commonly used for classification and regression tasks.